Looking for the most beautiful cities in Switzerland to include in your itinerary? We’ve got you covered!

 One of the most beautiful towns in Switzerland is Zermatt.

-The small mountain village in the south of Valais is a popular destination for winter sports enthusiasts in the cold season and hikers and outdoor lovers in summer.
+The mountain town in the south of Valais is a popular destination for winter sports enthusiasts in the cold season and hikers and outdoor lovers in summer.

 Its outstanding location, at the end of the Matter Valley and below the world-famous Matterhorn, makes it simply unique!

-Another plus of the resort village: the historic center of Zermatt is car-free and can only be reached by train.
+Another plus of the resort town: the historic center of Zermatt is car-free and can only be reached by train.

-After a scenic 30-minute train ride from Zermatt, you reach the viewing platform on the 3100m Gornergrat, from which you can admire not only the Matterhorn but a total of 29 other four-thousand-meter peaks as well as the Gorner Glacier.
+After a scenic 30-minute train ride (secure your tickets online here) you reach the viewing platform on the 3100m Gornergrat, from which you can admire not only the Matterhorn but a total of 29 other four-thousand-meter peaks as well as the Gorner Glacier.

 With approx. 12km it is the third-largest glacier in the Alps.